 Among the five new arrivals was Jean de Brébeuf, a priest ordained in 1622.
 Brébeuf served in several areas after his arrival in New France in 1625, the first being at Sainte-Marie among Hurons (now Midland, Ontario).
 By 1628, when Brébeuf returned to Québec, he had lived with a tribe of Algonquin-speaking Montagnais, Iroquois-speaking Huron, and the Bear Tribe at Toanché.

 Throughout his time in New France, Jean de Brébeuf worked with indigenous tribes, most notably the Huron-Wendat.
 He learned their language, teaching it to fellow missionaries and colonists.
 He acted as an advisor and confessor to the Ursuline and Augustinian sisters for a time, and slowly converted a small number of indigenous peoples to Christianity.

 His missionary work, however, led to his death in 1649 when he was captured by a group of Iroquois, along with other priests and indigenous converts.
 His death came after hours of torture, which Brébeuf is said to have endured in silence.

-On 29 June 1930 Jean de Breebeuf was canonized by Pope Pius XI, and became a patron saint of Canada on 16 October 1940 by Pope Pius XII.
+On 29 June 1930 Jean de Brebeuf was canonized by Pope Pius XI and became a patron saint of Canada on 16 October 1940 by Pope Pius XII.